Skip to main content

 This course explores the arts of Asia through the lens of their ritual function across time.
 We will ask the questions: How has art-making developed in response to social and religious rituals over the course of centuries?
 In what ways have diverse social formations and religious traditions shaped rituals to suit their needs, and what are the different roles that the arts have played in them?
 What characteristics unite, as well as distinguish, the arts of the different Asian sub-regions?
 Finally, in the age of globalization, how have various cultures preserved their artistic traditions and rituals?
 Class time will be divided between lecture and discussions of both Asian art—in China, Japan, Korea, India, and elsewhere—and the craft of writing itself.
 The collections of the Vanderbilt University Fine Arts Gallery will provide prompts for some writing activities.
 Will count toward the HART Major or Minor as an elective with departmental permission.
 (Note: the “Global” requirement for the HART major requires a 2000-level course or above, see below in course listings).
 [3] Susan Dine.
 (AXLE: INT).

-HART 2815: Digital Heritage, Methods and Practice: The Chinese Temple.
+HART 2815W: Digital Heritage, Methods and Practice: The Chinese Temple.

 This class will focus on digital approaches to artwork, architecture and built assemblages (monasteries and temple complexes) and spiritual landscapes of premodern China.
 Class time will be divided between substance and practice: 1) We will study the architecture, setting, and decoration of temple buildings in China; and 2) We will learn about the underlying theory of heritage studies, international translation practices for technical terminology, and gain practical experience in data curation for cultural heritage sites.
 Students will gain experience in research methods relating to the technical terminology used to describe individual buildings and temple sites, including structural and stylistic concepts and their translation and interpretation for different cultural environments--highly desirable skills in current art and architectural history, museum work, and heritage studies.
 Final projects will focus on studies of form, subject, iconography, and the cultural and religious contexts of timber frame architecture, architectural ceramics, and the materiality of temples in the Chinese context.
 Pre-requisite: 1 year of Chinese language (or the equivalent).
 This course will count toward the “Global” area requirement for the HART Major; HART Minor; ARCH Major, ARCH Minor.
 [3] Tracy Miller.
 (AXLE: HCA).

-Sculpture, architecture, and painting from the tenth century B.C.E. to the early fourth century C.E.
-Daily life of the Romans as seen in excavations of the towns of Pompeii and Herculaneum.
-This course will count toward the “Ancient” area requirement for the HART Major, HART Minor; and toward the ARCH Major, ARCH Minor.
-[3] Betsey Robinson.
+The development of architecture, sculpture, painting, and the minor arts from the third through eleventh centuries.
+This course will count toward the “Medieval” area requirement for the HART Major, HART Minor; and ARCH Major, ARCH Minor.
+[3] Jelena Bogdanovic.
 (AXLE: HCA).

 HART 2320W: The Italian Renaissance Workshop.